 Also missed are cases where someone uses a bicycle to access, egress a parked motor vehicle (often using a portable bicycle).
 This may happen when parking very close to ones destination is difficult or expensive, so one parks further away where parking is easy or free and rides a bicycle from the parked auto to the destination.

 However, the survey did request the modes used to access and egress from public transit and to estimate the time taken.
 So if only bicycle was used, then from the time one could estimate the mileage.
 In cases where more than one mode was used for access to transit, one can't do the above since the time reported is the sum of the time on all access modes.

-Per DOT Traffic Safety Facts: Bicyclists for 2005 about 2% of traffic fatalities and 2% of reported injuries are bicyclists.
+Per Traffic Safety Facts (various years) from the National Highway Traffic Safety Administration, in 2005 about 2% of traffic fatalities and 2% of reported injuries were bicyclists.
 But per Passenger-miles only 0.2% of passenger-miles is by bicycle.
 Thus a typical bicyclist is about 10 times more likely to be killed for each mile of travel.